Bos3Mq/OSX-Info.sh/README.md

 Under this category there are a list of functions that serve the purpose of testing various features on your system, including hardware.

-> [5] Perform a disk check: this functions will trigger a 'diskutil verifyVolume /' command, verifying the state of your system drive.
+> [5] Perform a disk check: this function will trigger a 'diskutil verifyVolume /' command, verifying the state of your system drive.
 A warning message will appear if any corruption is found.

 > [6] Check for an internet connection: this command simply runs an nc to google to check for an open and working internet connection and will report back if any issues are found.